-The SCCA Infection Prevention Committee is comprised of representatives from specialty areas throughout SCCA.
-The committee meets monthly to evaluate policies, review current infection-prevention programs, and discuss current infection-prevention concerns.
+The SCCA Infection Prevention Committee consists of representatives from specialty areas throughout SCCA.
+The committee meets monthly to evaluate policies, review current infection-prevention protocols and discuss current concerns.

 Infection Prevention Activities

-Any unusual clustering of infections in patients or staff is investigated in order to identify potential problems.
-Recommendations are then made to prevent the spread of infection.
+Any unusual clustering of infections in the SCCA patient population or staff is investigated in order to identify potential exposures.
+Recommendations are then made to prevent the spread of infection..

-The Infection Prevention Team is available to provide consultative services to patients and employees regarding infection control and prevention.
+The Infection Prevention Team provides consultative services to patients and staff regarding infection control and prevention measures.

-The program provides education to patients and employees regarding key infection-prevention topics, including (in PDF format):
+The Infection Prevention Program provides education to patients and staff regarding key topics, including:

 Planning for Emerging Threats

-The Infection Prevention Team works in collaboration with Public Health–Seattle & King County to plan for emerging infectious disease threats, including antibiotic-resistant infections and pandemic influenza.
+The Infection Prevention Team works in collaboration with local public health departments to plan for emerging infectious disease threats, including antibiotic-resistant infections and pandemic influenza.